What is a short sale?

 When a deficiency happened, it was usual for the borrower to be held liable for the deficient amount.
 In other words, the sellers had sold their house, but still owed a part of the loan to the bank.

 Recently, though, it has become more common for the banks to fully release the seller in short sales, and not enter a deficiency.
 Why would they do that?
 In a word, economics.
 It is usually cheaper for the banks to process a short sale and settle for less than the full amount owed than to the send the property into foreclosure and/or deal with getting a deficiency judgment, which is a very expensive process in both time and money.
 With all the lawsuits being filed because of the way foreclosures were handled, it is usually in the banks’ best interests to accept a short sale and avoid foreclosure.
+Please be aware, however, that there is no guarantee that the bank holding the mortgage will give up the right to get a deficiency judgment.
+Each case must be addressed individually.

 What does all this mean to a buyer?
 Truthfully, it means you’re about to enter into one of the most aggravating real estate transactions known to the modern world.
 Although it’s getting better, the process of buying a short sale home has not been efficient.
 Brokers spend hours commiserating about these transactions; they are the “war stories” of our times.
 Buyers need patience, intestinal fortitude, and great faith that it will all get done, however slowly.